 STEM Design Challenge

-Inspire your students to solve authentic and real-world STEM problems with this integrated program for Years 3-10.
+Inspire your students to solve authentic and real-world STEM problems with this integrated program.

 When you book your STEM excursion, you will be sent a teaching guide to help you with every step of the Challenge.
 You don’t need a STEM lab or special materials.
 Some teachers use this program to teach a whole-term unit while others use it as a special 2-3 week program – the choice is yours.